StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 By default, the StackGraph backups are kept for 30 days.
 As StackGraph backups are full backups, this can require a lot of storage.

-The backup retention delta can be configured using the Helm value `backup.stackGraph.scheduled.backupRetentionTimeDelta`, specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).
+The backup retention delta can be configured using the Helm value `backup.stackGraph.scheduled.backupRetentionTimeDelta`, specified in the format of GNU date `--date` argument.
+For example, the default is `30 days ago`.
+See [Relative items in date strings](https://www.gnu.org/software/coreutils/manual/html_node/Relative-items-in-date-strings.html) for more examples.

 ## Metrics \(Victoria Metrics\)